 To find the best broadband and phone deals for you, it’s important to know where to start.
 Most people will compare deals based solely on price.
 Sure, you want to find the cheapest deal, but you also need a bundle that satisfies your needs.

-To find the best broadband and phone deals for you, it’s important to know where to start.
+To find the best phone and broadband deals for you, it’s important to know where to start.
 Most people will compare deals based solely on price.
 Sure, you want to find the cheapest deal, but you also need a bundle that satisfies your needs.
 So, start things off by looking at what you need from your broadband and phone bundle.
 Take a look at each service, and figure out what things are a must-have for you.

 Firstly, let’s take a look at what you should think about when looking for a good broadband package: